ArthurSegato/AnimaRegiaScraper/README.md

 ## The Solution:
 Short answer: [this](https://github.com/ArthurSegato/AnimaRegiaScraper).

-Long answer: This script connects to the (translators website)[https://animaregia.net], downloads the pages and chapter titles and uploads them to the Mangadex API.
+Long answer: This script connects to the [translators website](https://animaregia.net), downloads the pages and chapter titles and uploads them to the Mangadex API.